 About Dr. Varblow

-Dr. Varblow's undergraduate studies were completed at Duke University in 1989.
+Dr. Varblow's undergraduate studies were completed at Duke University.
 She taught adolescents enrolled in residential substance abuse rehabilitation, and she then studied at the School of Social Work at the University of North Carolina at Chapel Hill.
-She graduated from the George Washington University School of Medicine in 1998, where she was a National Health Service Corps scholar.
-In 2001 she completed her pediatrics residency at INOVA Fairfax Hospital for Children, then an affiliate of the University of Virginia.
+She later graduated from the George Washington University School of Medicine, where she was a National Health Service Corps scholar.
+She completed her pediatrics residency at INOVA Fairfax Hospital for Children, then an affiliate of the University of Virginia.
 For the following 2 years Dr. Varblow fulfilled her scholarship obligation at a clinic in Western Maryland, where she was the only full-time pediatrician in a 40 mile radius.

 Her interest in ADHD and Behavioral Pediatrics has developed into more of a passion, and her treatment style addresses the unique needs of the patients and their family members.
 She is invested in working with families to improve their overall function, as well as the individual progress of the patient.
 As a resident of the DC Metropolitan area for over 25 years, she is familiar with an array of available services, and she incorporates as many modalities of treatment as will be effective.
 Dr. Varblow is a member of the American Professional Society for ADHD and Related Disorders (APSARD) and CHADD, the national association for Children and Adults with Attention Deficit/Hyperactivity Disorder (www.CHADD.org) and she is also an affiliate of Impact ADHD, a valuable resource for families affected by ADHD (www.impactADHD.com).